HTML Tables

 In between the opening and closing tags, the table contains table heading and data by using <tr>, <th> and <td> tags.

-See a simple demo online:
+See a simple example:

 HTML simple table

 In the above figure, you can see two tables.
 One with a border and another without a border.
-The code to create this table can be seen in demo page or see below:

 <table border="1">